Mississippi Chapter of the International Association of Assessing Officers

 3. Vice-President: The Vice-President shall perform all the duties of the President in the absence of the President.
 The Vice-President shall succeed to the office of President with the election of new officers of this Chapter.

-4. Secretary: The Secretary shall prepare and keep a roll of all members, officers, and committee members of said chapter, and shall submit said roll to the executive director of IAAO by September 1 of each year; shall notify all members of the annual and regular meetings, and shall handle all correspondence to chapter members.
+4. Secretary: The Secretary shall prepare and keep a roll of all members, officers, and committee members of said chapter, and shall submit said roll to the executive director of IAAO as required each year; shall notify all members of the annual and regular meetings, and shall handle all correspondence to chapter members.
 The Secretary shall also keep accurate minutes of all meetings and shall send a copy of said minutes to the executive director of IAAO after approval by the Executive Committee.
-The Secretary also has additional duties under Sections m.2a, IV.4, VI.
-VI.2, and VII.2.
+The Secretary also has additional duties under Sections III.2a, IV.4, VI.1, VI.2, and VII.2.

-5. Treasurer: The Treasurer shall receive and account for all monies collected on behalf of the chapter, shall keep all books and financial records as instructed by the Executive Committee, shall regularly report to the Executive Committee the financial status of the chapter, and shall prepare an annual financial report of the previous years receipts, disbursements, and balances to be submitted with the Secretary’s annual report to IAAO.
+5. Treasurer: The Treasurer shall receive and account for all monies collected on behalf of the chapter, shall keep all books and financial records as instructed by the Executive Committee, shall regularly report to the Executive Committee the financial status of the chapter, shall file all necessary tax returns, shall prepare and mail invoices to the membership for the annual Chapter dues no later than December 1sth, shall notify the Executive Committee of any member whose dues are delinquent as of March 30th, and shall prepare an annual financial report of the previous years receipts, disbursements, and balances to be submitted with the Secretary’s annual report to IAAO.

 II.Ic Eligibility for Office

 Eligibility for candidacy as an officer in this chapter shall be 1.
 IAAO member in good standing.
-2. In addition, the candidate for Executive Director must hold an IAAO professional designation, and by the calendar year 1992, the candidate for President must hold an IAAO professional designation or be a current candidate for professional designation.
+2. In addition, the candidate for President, Vice-President, and Executive Director must hold an IAAO professional designation, and/or be a current candidate for IAAO professional designation, or must hold a MAE Mississippi Assessment Evaluator designation, or must hold a Mississippi Real Estate Appraisers License.
 3. Candidates for Executive Positions must comply with the provisions of Article II, Section II.Ib, Paragraph 6.

 Article III.
 Nominations and Elections